rameshvk/thoughts/language.md

 can be debugged with as much facility
 10. Debugging can be remote; snapshots are available etc.
 11. UI framework wired in
+12. Dynamic composition: at some point all languages need some form of injection.
+Most simply skip over this problem leading  to awkward contexts and some form of type-less setups.
+Instead, dynamic scoping is better being an explict part of the language so all the type-safety tools can access and validate this.